sinascorpion/meme-trend-agent/README.md

 ### Step 2: Configure Your API Key

 The agent needs an [Apify](https://apify.com) API key to work.
-You'll store this key in a local `.env` file, which is kept private and not uploaded to GitHub.
+You'll store this key in a local `.env` file

 1.  **Create the `.env` file** in the root of the project directory.